TaylanUB/scheme-bytestructures/README.md

 The size cannot be a constant this time, since it cannot possibly be known in advance; it depends on whatever descriptor(s) the compound one will hold, and should calculate this correctly.
-It can use `bytestructure-descriptor-size' for this; for example the size-accessor of the vector type simply multiplies the length of the vector with the size of the contained descriptor.
+It can use `bytestructure-descriptor-size` for this; for example the size-accessor of the vector type simply multiplies the length of the vector with the size of the contained descriptor.

-The `bytevector-ref-helper' must be a binary function that takes a descriptor of this type, and an "index" object; it must return two
+The `bytevector-ref-helper` must be a binary function that takes a descriptor of this type, and an "index" object; it must return two
 values: the byte-offset for this index, and the descriptor contained at its position.
 For example the ref helper of the vector type